github/teach.github.com/courses/_posts/2001-01-01-github-online-class.md

 2. Have an Audio Setup or Dial-in Capability
 You'll want to have a PC headset, or alternatively, are able to dial in to the conference bridge line.
 The dial-in number is displayed when you sign in to the webinar from your computer.

-3. Read and review the [computer pre-requisites page](/courses/WorkshopPrerequisites.html).
+3. Read and review the course [pre-requisites page](/articles/github-class-prerequisites/).
 This will ensure you've got Git up and ready to go for our interactive portions of the class.

 4. Arrive a Few Minutes Early